TheEdoRan/next-safe-action/website/docs/execution/hooks/callbacks.md

 # Callbacks

 Hook callbacks are a way to perform custom logic based on the current action execution status.
-You can provide them both to `useAction` and `useOptimisticAction` in the last optional argument, which is an object.
+You can provide them to the three hooks in the `utils` object, which is the second argument.
 All of them are optional:

 ```tsx
 const action = useAction(testAction, {